craig-m/rpi_cluster/doc/security.md

 * no network services to run as pi or root users (where possible)

-* no network services to run on 'deployer' R-Pi node (excluding sshd etc)
+* no network services to run on the 'deployer' R-Pi node (excluding sshd)

 * the Admin Service nodes have static arp entries set in /etc/ethers